ydreiz/lesson-c-todo/README.md

 - Add modular/unit tests (e.g., with CMocka)
 - Implement export/import in CSV, JSON, or other formats
-- Support for task search, sort, and filter
+- Support for todo search, sort, and filter
-- Add task categories, deadlines, and priorities
+- Add todo categories, deadlines, and priorities
 - Multi-user and/or client-server support
 - Internationalization/localization
 - Refactor menu to be dynamically generated from code to avoid documentation drift